Powerlearnproject/se-assignment-day-2-git-and-github-Joy-kitet/README.md

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+  -steps involved in making first commit
+1. install git in your pc
+2. configure your git environment with your name and email
+3. create a repository in your github account
+4. Create or add files to your project directory
+5. intialiaze git by writing git init in your IDE terminal
+6. stage changes by writing git add README.md
+7. commit by writing git commit -m "first commit"
+8. link your local repository to the remote repository by writing git remote add origin https://github.com/username/let.git
+9. push the commit to github by writing git push -u origin master
 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?